monojit18/ValidateOCRApp/Readme.md

 <img src="./Assets/trigger-ci.png" style="zoom:33%;" />

-Please look at the *Path filters* section - *ValidateOCRApp-Setup* is the folder name; any chnages in this folder only will trigger this *Setup* pipeline.
+Please look at the *Path filters* section - *ValidateOCRApp-Setup* is the folder name; any changes in this folder only will trigger this *Setup* pipeline.
 So, both application developers and DevOps admin can peacefully work on their respective flows with minimal impact on each other!